-Community reviewers are the key to success of Community Review Boards.
-The experience and knowledge as well as passion that Community Reviewers bring to the research process is a tremendous asset.
+Community reviewers are key to Community Review Board success.
+The experience, knowledge and passion that community reviewers bring to the research process are tremendous assets.

 - Member or knowledge of the population or community of interest